Elspe (Lennestadt)

-A disaster happened on the ninth of June, 1805.
+A disaster happened on the ninth of June 1805.
 As a young farm boy saw a rat on his floor he started shooting at it with his rifle.
-Him shooting at the rat ended up in him accidentally firing at the hay and eventually setting it on fire.
-The fire quickly spread out due to a strong wind, and led to the town setting on fire and a lot being destroyed.
+Him shooting at the rat ended up in him accidentally setting fire to the hay.
+The fire quickly spread out due to a strong wind, and led to the town catching fire and a lot being destroyed.